 For a slice of peaceful island life, the Maldives have been a firm favourite with UK travellers for years.

 Visitors need to be fully vaccinated, and you’ll have to take a PCR test in the 96 hours prior to departure (as well as filling in a health declaration form before you go).

 Turks and Caicos

-From its dramatic islands like Madeira and the Azores to the hubbub of forward-looking, design destinations like Lisbon and Porto, there’s something for everyone - read our full Portugal destination guide here.
+From dramatic islands like Madeira and the Azores to the hubbub of forward-looking, design destinations like Lisbon and Porto, there’s something for everyone - read our full Portugal destination guide here.